A Guide to Neuro Physical Therapy

 - Quit smoking and avoid excessive alcohol consumption

-- Keep your mind active with mental stimulation like reading, puzzles, and learning new things
+- Keep your mind active with daily tasks like reading, puzzles, and learning new things

 - Always wear a seatbelt in your car to reduce the risk of head injury in the event of a crash